rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 fi
 ```

-The entire script should look like:
+The entire script should look like this:
 ```
 #!/bin/sh